onbonsai/lens-claim-rewards/README.md

 Enable token reward claims on Lens Chain, using merkle proofs.

 ## Overview
-We identify and rank top collectors using Lens v2 data to generate collector graphs, compute EigenTrust scores (via [OpenRank](https://openrank.com/)), and then normalize scores.
+We first identify and rank top collectors using Lens v2 data to generate collector graphs.
+Then we compute EigenTrust scores via [OpenRank](https://openrank.com/) before normalizing them.

 In another [repo](https://github.com/onbonsai/lc-airdrop) we compute EigenTrust scores using OpenRank.

-This repo formats the list of scores into a merkle tree, to be put onchain on `AccountTokenClaim` contract on [Lens Chain](https://lens.xyz/).
+This repo formats the list of scores into a merkle tree, to be put onchain through our `AccountTokenClaim` contract on [Lens Chain](https://lens.xyz/).

+A user can submit their proof on the contract and claim tokens to their Lens account.

 ## Usage